Analysis | Even if they haven’t heard of QAnon, most Trump voters believe its wild allegations

 QAnon is a plate of conspiratorial Legos, but it’s one from which adherents are encouraged to build out their own structures.
 If you assume that Trump’s presidency is like an iceberg and that the bulk of what’s happening is occurring out of sight, it offers some stability.

 All of this is beside the point for Trump.
-If people want to revere him as a super-crime-fighter, to praise him and come to his rallies and — most importantly — vote for him, fine by him.
+If people want to revere him as a super crime fighter, to praise him and come to his rallies and — most importantly — vote for him, fine by him.

 Maybe there were better actors on “Cheers” than Kirstie Alley, but were there better people?